Welcome to our website

 Important message with regards to the payment of the consular fees

-AS FROM NOVEMBER 1ST 2015, THE BELGIAN EMBASSY WILL NOT ACCEPT ANY CASH PAYMENT.
+THE BELGIAN EMBASSY WILL NOT ACCEPT ANY CASH PAYMENT.

 Prior payment for visa and other consular fees will be required.